redhat-cop/keepalived-operator/README.md

 ## Metrics collection

 Each keepalived pod exposes a [Prometheus](https://prometheus.io/) metrics port at `9650`.
-Metrics are collected with [keepalived_exporter](github.com/gen2brain/keepalived_exporter), the vailable metrics are described in the project documentation.
+Metrics are collected with [keepalived_exporter](github.com/gen2brain/keepalived_exporter), the available metrics are described in the project documentation.

 When a keepalived group is created a [`PodMonitor`](https://github.com/coreos/prometheus-operator/blob/master/Documentation/api.md#podmonitor) rule to collect those metrics.
 All PodMonitor resources created that way have the label: `metrics: keepalived`.
 It is up to you to make sure your Prometheus instance watches for those `PodMonitor` rules.
 Here is an example of a fragment of a `Prometheus` CR configured to collect the keepalived pod metrics: